-Kajiado County Commissioner David Kipkemei has ordered closure of all bars in the region that operate inside 300 metres from public schools.
+Kajiado County Commissioner David Kipkemei has ordered the closure of all bars in the region that operate inside 300 metres of public schools.

 The order takes effect immediately and assistant county commissioners have been directed to oversee the closure of all the bars that fall within 300 metres from public schools.

 Talking to Kajiado News Updates, one day after meeting with all the deputy county commissioners, ACCs, chiefs and their assistants, Kipkemei said those refusing to adhere to his directive will find themselves on the wrong side of the law.

 “We are not asking the businessmen to relocate but, I have ordered them to do so with immediate effect.

 The CC equally ordered all the kiosks operating around public school compounds to close shop immediately.
 He gave owners of such kiosks up to Friday to remove their wares before they were demolished by the authorities this coming weekend.

 The commissioner issued the new rule on kiosks only one day after Olooseos Girls Secondary School in Kiserian was abruptly closed by authorities following a strike by students who demanded to be allowed to put on braids, and rollup sweaters’ sleeves and more meat in their meals.

 Kipkemei said he ordered the kiosk after he suspected that most of them sell drugs to students among other illicit stuff.

 “I have given clear orders to my officers and I expect members of the public to cooperate with us in this cleanup exercise in a bid to help our daughters and boys in schools,” said the CC.